Biometric Identity and Privacy

 8. Accuracy: Biometric information must be kept accurate and up-to-date.

-2Shakes ongoing customer due diligence and renewal functionality facilitates the maintenance of data including Biometric Identity data over time.
+2Shakes ongoing customer due diligence and renewal functionality allows for the maintenance of data over time.
 See the Renewals Ongoing CDD page for more details.

 9. Retention: Biometric information should not be kept for longer than necessary.

 2Shakes dashboard makes it easy to find records by age, and to archive and delete records.
-Our Ongoing CDD functionality also allows you to search for information related to AML CDD by age.
+Our Ongoing CDD functionality also allows you to search for information related to AML CDD by date.

 10. Limits on Use: The use of biometric information is limited to the purpose for which it was collected.
 Highly intrusive uses like inferring sensitive information are restricted.